RicardoAlv08/academic-kickstart/content/home/about.md

 # Order that this section will appear in.
 weight = 2

+# Minimum slide height.
+# Specify a height to ensure a consistent height for each slide.
+height = "50px"

 # List your academic interests.
 [interests]
   interests = [